Richesses Humaines EN

 Working abroad?

-Why not!
 Why would I limit myself when I’m on a good career track?

 Having both airport and Paris branch experience makes you very versatile – you can deal with different problems and know how to react quickly.